hari-monikandan/GeoMetrics/README.md

 2. Test with other shapes and modify method if needed
 3. Implement a interactive pop-up that tracks and records (x,y) coordinates for a custom shape drawn
 4. Implement ML/Contour Extraction for program to identify shape from pdf input.

+TODOs
+1. Figure out how to debug with VS code (Hari, 12/02/2026)